 We consider a powerful adversary that controls the OS on the target platform and on any of the assisting platforms.
-Additionally, we assume that the adversary can break SGX protections on some of the assisting processors, for example, through physical attacks.
+Additionally, we assume that the adversary can break SGX protections on some of the assisting processors, e.g., through physical attacks.
 The adversary can also control all network communication between the platforms.
-Our adversary model combines commonly considered network control based on the standard Dolev-Yao model [11] and Byzantine faults [29], [24], but additionally captures the the ability of the adversary to terminate trusted processes, restart their execution from a previously saved state, and dictate the schedule of trusted processes on all nodes.
+Our adversary model combines commonly considered network control based on the standard Dolev-Yao model [11] and Byzantine faults [32], [25], but additionally captures the the ability of the adversary to restart the execution of trusted processes from a previously saved state, dictate the execution schedule of trusted processes, and run multiple instances of the same trusted process on all platforms.
 Such adversarial capabilities are crucial for the security of our system, and we believe that the model is of general interest.

 Secure and practical realization of distributed rollback protection under such a strong adversarial model involves challenges.
 One of the main challenges is that when an assisting enclave receives a counter, its own state changes, which implies a set of new state updates that would in turn propagate.
 To prevent endless update propagation, the counter value must be stored in the volatile runtime memory of enclaves.
 However, the assisting enclaves may be restarted at any time.
+The adversary can also create multiple instances of the same enclave on all assisting platforms and route counter writes and reads to separate instances.

 In this paper, we design and implement a rollback protection system called ROTE (Rollback Protection for Trusted Execution).
 Our system distributes counter values to a set of enclaves that we call the protection group.
 The size of the group depends on desired level of security (the number of tolerated compromised enclaves) and robustness (the number of platforms that may be simultaneously unreachable).
-The main components of our solution are a state update mechanism that is an optimized version of consistent broadcast protocols [30], [6], and a recovery mechanism that obtains lost counters from the rest of the protection group upon enclave restart.
+The main components of our solution are a state update mechanism that is an optimized version of consistent broadcast protocols [33], [6], and a recovery mechanism that obtains lost counters from the rest of the protection group upon enclave restart.
+We design a session key update mechanism to address attacks based on multiple enclave instances.

 We show that our solution achieves a strong security property that we call all-or-nothing rollback in the presence of a strong adversary.
-Although the attacker can restart enclaves freely, and thus implement subtle attacks where enclave state updates and recovery are interleaved, the adversary cannot roll back individually any enclave of the protection group to their respective previous states.
+Although the attacker can restart enclaves freely, and thus implement subtle attacks where enclave state updates and recovery are interleaved, the adversary cannot roll back individually any enclave to their respective previous states.
 The only way to violate data integrity is to reset the entire group to its initial state.
-Similar to [28], [36], our approach can provide crash resilience, assuming deterministic enclaves and a slightly weaker notion of rollback prevention (the latest input can be executed twice).
+Similar to [30], [41], our approach can provide crash resilience, assuming deterministic enclaves and a slightly weaker notion of rollback prevention (the latest input can be executed twice).
 We implemented ROTE on SGX and evaluated its performance on four SGX machines.
-We also tested larger groups up to 20 platforms using a simulated implementation over a local network and geographically distributed protection groups.
+We tested larger groups up to 20 platforms using a simulated implementation over a local network and geographically distributed protection groups.
 Our evaluation shows that state updates in ROTE can be very fast (1-2 ms).
-The number of state updates and counter increments is unlimited.
-This is in contrast to solutions based on SGX counters and TPMs, where state updates are approximately 100 times slower and the system becomes unusable after a few days of continuous use.
-Application developers can use our rollback protection system by adding a small library (150 LoC) to their enclave code.
+The number of counter increments is unlimited.
+This is in contrast to solutions based on SGX counters and TPMs, where state updates are approximately 100 times slower and limited.
+Enclave developers can use our system through a simple API.
 The TCB size increment of ROTE is moderate (1100 LoC).